CFWLoader/Toys/README.md

-# LittleProjects
+# Toys

-This projects are so small that can't be an independent repository.<br/>
+This projects are for fun and so small that can't be an independent repository.<br/>
 So I made a repository for collecting them.<br/>